FThompsonSG/tech242_AWS_linux/aws/README.md

 # AMI Deregistering and Snapshot Deletion

-1. Got to the AMIs by clicking AMIs on the left hand side of the screen under Images.
+1. Go to the AMIs by clicking AMIs on the left hand side of the screen under Images.
 2. Find your specific AMI from the list, check the box and under the actions tab click deregister.
 3. A pop up will open and you need to click delete snapshot then follow the hyperlink to open the snapshots in a new tab, this will lead you to the specific snapshot automatically
 4. Go back to the AMI and confirm deregister.